donovanjmoses/scannersAndTestAverages/README.md

 # scannersAndTestAverages
-This is a CSE 110 project, where I wrote a program in Eclipse that reads three test grades from the user and then calculates and prints the average of those grades.
+This is a program I wrote in Eclipse that reads three test grades from the user and then calculates and prints the average of those grades.